 While things are a little different this year, the CP Holiday Train is still gathering donations to the communities typically involved along the CP Holiday Train Route.
 However, you can now tune in from wherever you are across the country and even the globe!
 Find out more on their Facebook page here.

-Additional Christmas Lights in Ontario
+More Christmas Lights in Ontario That Are Free

 The above destinations are what I’d consider the top light displays in the province.
 This does not mean that’s all there is, though!
 Here are a few more local ideas if you’re looking to explore some holiday lights that are off the beaten path.